sctlcd/match-the-memory-latest-version/README.md

 I picked a Google Font [Sedgwick Ave Display](https://fonts.google.com/specimen/Sedgwick+Ave+Display) which emphasizes the Urban art concept with a graffiti style writing font.

+I did not add any sound effects on purpose in this version of the game which the general purpose is memory and concentration as I believe sounds can disturb concentration.
+Sound effects will possibly be part of a future version with the option to mute them.

 #### Framework <a name="Framework"></a>

 Bootstrap 4 - Because I've already used Bootstrap and I liked it, because it meets the project requirements "*Incorporate a structured layout*".
 I've decided to build this website with Bootstrap 4.